GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 I don't really know why you'd ever want to do this (except maybe to play a joke on someone), but it is useful to think about what's happening here, and realize why it creates the situation it does.

-All events originate at the document, so in this snippet, we're stopping, dead in their tracks, all `click`, `keydown`, `mousedown`, `contextmenu`, and `mousewheel` events from ever getting to any elements that might be listening for them.
+All events originate at `window`, so in this snippet, we're stopping, dead in their tracks, all `click`, `keydown`, `mousedown`, `contextmenu`, and `mousewheel` events from ever getting to any elements that might be listening for them.
 We also call `stopImmediatePropagation` so that any handlers wired up to the document after this one, will be thwarted as well.